Cosmolalia/TOE/Cosmolalia.TOE.5.8.2025.md

 This single principle generates:
 - **Prime numbers**: Positions where no fractional combinations can exceed 1
 - **Physical constants**: Scaling relationships frozen at specific counts
+- **Golden ratio**: The only self-consistent scaling fixed point (φ = 1/(1+φ))
 - **Forces**: Arithmetic friction from incomplete scaling
 - **Matter**: Consciousness crystallized at prime addresses
 - **Space-time**: The medium through which scaling propagates

+The golden ratio isn't mystical - it's simply what happens when a scaling system becomes self-referential.
+It's the mathematical fixed point of recursive scaling.

 ### 9.2 The Complete Derivation Chain